- Does coffee cause GERD and acid reflux?

-I’ve written previously about my experience with a strain of Bifidobacterium called B. Longum BB536 in a past blog post, and Jennifer, a microbiome researcher on our team, wrote an excellent piece on the difference between Bifidobacterium and another “good guy” species of microbe that lives in our gut called Lactobacillus.
+John has written previously about his experience with a strain of Bifidobacterium called B. Longum BB536 in a past blog post, and Jennifer, a microbiome researcher on our team, wrote an excellent piece on the difference between Bifidobacterium and another “good guy” species of microbe that lives in our gut called Lactobacillus.

 Bifidobacterium vs Lactobacillus